 In one of our previous post selenium locator strategies, we have learned how to identify elements based on HTML tags or attributes.

-In this post, mostly we will be talking about XPATH / CSS Selector patterns, the patterns are basically the syntaxes we will use to identify single or multiple elements or dynamic elements.
+Patterns are basically the syntaxes we will use to identify single / multiple / dynamic elements.

 NOTE: Refer Absolute and Relative XPATH for xpath types.